Yashparwal1/VScode1/README.md

 # What is this VScode1 Directory?
-- These files are just code files as my notes made while learning these the particular language.
+- These files are just code files as my notes made while learning a particular language.